RRIL97/CryptoTrade/README.md

 # CryptoTrade
 A Crypto trading bot in the making.
 Utilizes Binance API at the moment.

-Has the following indicators built in and tested against trading view.
+Has the following indicators built in and tested against tradingview.

 -------